No Water or Low Water Pressure?

 Start by turning on your cold kitchen tap.
 In most homes, the main water pipe is directly connected to the cold kitchen tap, so this gives you an accurate idea of just how low the water pressure is.

-check specific pipes
+Check specific pipes

 If you have no cold water, then you probably need to raise the issue with your supplier.
 If the kitchen tap’s pressure is alright, your problem is likely with specific pipes in the home rather than the main water supply.